dashcommunity/proposal-dash-rpms/proposal.md

 **Most of my cost is time.
 Sometimes, a lot of time.**

+***What would the estimated actual "cost" or "value" be for what I am doing?***
 * Hard costs:
   - Personal developer laptop: $0 for now
   - VPS instances for testing: 3 x $5 per month
 * Time: est. ave.
 10 hours a week at $50 per hour, let's call it $2000 per month

+This is "release engineering" work.
+For those unfamiliar, release engineering is a full time position that does exactly what I am describing.

 The above calculatoin easily ballparks $2000 per month on the open market or approximately 215 DASH / month as of this writing.
 But, for now, I am really